shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/7-azure-bastion.md

 # Module 07: Troubleshoot routing, traffic control and load balancing issues

+## Lab Scenario

+In this lab, you are responsible for supporting Azure infrastructure.
+One of the teams you support is facing difficulties connecting to their virtual machine (VM) using the Azure Bastion service.
+Azure Bastion is a service that allows secure and seamless RDP and SSH connectivity to Azure virtual machines directly from the Azure portal.

+The team is unable to establish a connection to the VM through Azure Bastion, and your task is to diagnose and troubleshoot the issue.
+You will investigate and resolve problems with Azure Bastion, ensuring that it can be used to access Azure virtual machines successfully.

+## Objectives

+By the end of this lab, you will be able to:

+- Troubleshoot issues with the Azure Bastion service when connecting to Azure virtual machines.
+- Check if the Azure Bastion service has been correctly deployed.
+- Investigate and resolve issues with Network Security Groups (NSGs) associated with the Azure Bastion subnet.
+- Verify if private DNS zones are causing connectivity issues with Azure Bastion.
+- Use the Azure Bastion connection troubleshooter to diagnose problems.
+- Resolve connectivity issues with Azure Bastion by configuring appropriate NSG rules

 ## Estimated timing: 30 minutes

 You've been contacted by one of the teams you support.
 The team is having problems connecting to their VM using the Azure Bastion service.